ros-tooling/setup-ros/README.md

 See [action.yml](action.yml).

-This action is under active developement, and compatibility between releases is not yet guaranteed.
+This action is under active development, and compatibility between releases is not yet guaranteed.
 Please do not use `ros-tooling/setup-ros@master`.
 Instead, pin your workflows to a particular release: